Onion-s-Life-Dev-Team/Onion-s-Life/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Profanity Filter

+We employ a profanity filter to help protect against offensive and impolite language on this repository and help our contributors adhere to the code of conduct. <b>Please</b> don't make it trigger, but it will if needed.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],